dask/dask/docs/source/scheduler-choice.rst

 Briefly, the current options are as follows:

-*   ``dask.threaded.get``: Use multiple threads in the same process.
+*   ``dask.threaded.get``: Uses multiple threads in the same process.
 Good for numeric code that releases the GIL (NumPy, Pandas, SKLearn, Numba) because data is free to share.
-The default on dask.array and dask.dataframe and dask.delayed
+The default scheduler for ``dask.array``, ``dask.dataframe`` and ``dask.delayed``
 *   ``dask.multiprocessing.get``: Uses multiple processes.
 Good for Python bound code that needs multiple interpreters to accelerate.
-Some costs to data sharing back and forth between processes.
-The default on dask.bag and sometimes useful with dask.dataframe
+There are some costs to sharing data back and forth between processes.
+The default scheduler for ``dask.bag`` and sometimes useful with ``dask.dataframe``.
 *   ``dask.async.get_sync``: Uses the single main thread.
 Good for profiling and debugging because all code is run sequentially
 *   ``distributed.Exectuor.get``:  Uses multiple machines connected over sockets.
-Good for larger work but also a viable alternative for ``dask.multiprocessing`` on a single machine.
-Also sometimes used for its improve diagnostic tools.
+Good for larger work but also a viable alternative to ``dask.multiprocessing`` on a single machine.
+Also sometimes used for its improved diagnostic tools.

 Threads vs Processes
 --------------------